pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/16_Maintenance_Tasks.md

 After that you can route your message to the corresponding transport.

 For a full example you can have a look at the `\Pimcore\Messenger\ScheduledTaskMessage` class and its usage.

-Pimcore will then call your maintenance task on the maintenance cron job you have to configure.
-You will have to take care about timing operations inside the Task yourself.